 2.1 Study setting and design

 The study was conducted in a regional hospital situated in the KwaZulu–Natal (KZN) province of South Africa.
-The hospital has 900 beds and caters mainly for the rural community from two of the districts in the province.
+The chosen hospital has 900 beds and caters mainly for the rural community from two of the districts in the province.
 The hospital serves as a referral hospital to a population of approximately 1.4 million people.

 This was a prospective, quantitative and descriptive study.
 At the time of the study, the hospital was dispensing prescriptions to approximately 1,000 patients per month.
 With a 95% confidence interval, 5% margin of error and 50% response distribution, a sample size of 415 prescriptions for tramadol HCl was calculated.
-These prescriptions were collected over a two-month period from patient files in the outpatient (OP) pharmacy and the ARV pharmacy.
+These prescriptions were collected over a two-month period (September and October 2016) from patient files in the outpatient (OP) pharmacy and the antiretroviral pharmacy.
 In addition, ward requisitions and electronic stock control systems for in-hospital prescriptions were reviewed to determine inpatient usage.

 The principal outcome measure was compliance with either the PHC STGs/EML or the Hospital Level (Adult) STGs/EML (33, 34).
 Consequently, compliance with the diagnosis for tramadol HCl was determined based on the categories obtained from both these guidelines.
 The use of the PHC STGs/EML was seen as necessary because some patients might have been initiated on tramadol HCl by the medical officer at the PHC level and were reporting for a review at the hospital.
 Consequently, the diagnosis might comply with the PHC STGs/EML but not necessarily with the Hospital Level (Adult) version of the STGs/EML.
 Furthermore, the PHC STGs/EML clearly states that tramadol HCl may be used for pain control.
 It gives a clear description of pain and the medicine treatment steps, and recommends the addition of tramadol HCl for moderate pain which may not be well controlled with paracetamol and ibuprofen.
 However, the Hospital Level (Adult) version of the STGs/EML does not recommend tramadol HCl usage for chronic cancer pain management whilst the PHC STGs/EML recommends tramadol HCl as a Step 2 weak opioid analgesic.
 Adherence to guidelines is seen as a better marker for the quality or prescribing than for instance WHO/INRUD criteria (39, 40).